scalawithcats/scala-with-cats/src/pages/adt/applications.md

 ## Applications of Algebraic Data Types

-We seem some examples of algebraic data types already.
+We seen some examples of algebraic data types already.
 Some of the simplest are the basic enumeration, like

 ```scala mdoc:silent
 enum Permissions {